yiyixuxu/denoising-diffusion-flax/README.md

 ### Google Cloud TPU

-If you're new to Jax/Flax ecosystem, you can apply for TPU free trial here https://sites.research.google/trc/about/
+If you're new to Jax/Flax ecosystem, you can apply to TPU for free for your research project here https://sites.research.google/trc/about/

 See below for commands to set up a single VM with 8 TPUs attached (`--accelerator-type v3-8`).
 For more details about how to set up and